-When course is dropped % of Tuition Refunded
+When course is dropped % of Tu ition Refunded

 Before semester begins 100%

-Within fourth week of semester

-Within first week of semester 90%
+Within first week of seme ster 90%

 Within second week of semester 80%

-Within third week of semester 70%
+Within third week of seme ester 70%

+Within fourth week of sen nester 60%

-After fourth week of semester No refund
+After fourth week of seme ster No refund

 The above percentages will be applied to the number of credit points dropped in order to determine a student's remaining liability for those credits.
-The student's total tuition will then be recalculated to include the new credit load and any liability for dropped credits.
+The student's total tuition will then be recalculated to include the new credit load and any liability for dropped/withdrawn credits.
 Any refund will be the difference between tuition already paid and the recalculated tuition.
 Refund processing takes approximately four weeks.